jafreedberg/arrival-time-prediction/README.md

 - model2.pth: This file is the trained nearal network model

-- NN-modeling.ipynb: This file contains the code for the neural network structure
+- NN-modeling.ipynb: This file contains the code for the neural network structure and visualization (Distribution of Accuracy $ confusion matrix)

 - stats170svm800.ipynb: This file contains the code to model the support vector machines.